 Delivering simpler and faster financial reporting

 Unilever wanted to redefine its approach to management reporting, extending existing SAP tools to deliver a simpler and faster European financial close and management reporting timetable.
-We helped them evaluate their options, define plans and create the business case to secure funding for the project and then took over mobilization and management of the 50-strong global vendor/client team which would deliver it.
+We helped them evaluate their options, define plans and create the business case to secure funding for the project and then took over mobilisation and management of the 50-strong global vendor/client team which would deliver it.

 Today’s Unilever is the result of years of mergers and acquisitions.
-These have fueled growth, but brought with them challenges, not least for the Group’s IT function, as it absorbs disparate incoming technology platforms and applications.
+These have fuelled growth, but brought with them challenges, not least for the Group’s IT function, as it absorbs disparate incoming technology platforms and applications.

 Unilever responded by simplifying its IT infrastructure.
 The transition to a single global SAP financial and management reporting platform, named Victory, was an important part of this strategy.

-We had a central role in the successful delivery of Victory, having been asked to lead the program when it became clear that it was much more difficult than had first been envisaged.
+We had a central role in the successful delivery of Victory, having been asked to lead the programme when it became clear that it was much more difficult than had first been envisaged.
 Our experience here meant we were well placed to help Unilever deliver the next phase of improvements to their reporting infrastructure.

 We were really pleased with the contribution of Berkeley throughout the project.
 We relied on the consultants' thoroughness in planning, good preparation, integrity in advice for decision-making, and overall project management.”

 Unilever’s European management reporting system, Abacus, was reaching the end of its support life.
 In tandem, the company’s finance function had a strategic agenda to reduce complexity in reporting, speed up Unilever’s financial close process, and improve the quality of management information across the region.

 Unilever recognised this was an ideal opportunity to redefine its approach to management reporting, and simultaneously improve the timeliness and quality of its management information.